 “Normal Retirement Age”

 means the age specified in writing by the Participant.
-If the Employer has an Employer’s Retirement System, the Normal Retirement Age specified by the Participant must be an age at which the Participant is eligible to retire pursuant to the Employer’s basic pension plan, by virtue of age, length of service, or both, without the consent of the Employer and with the right to receive immediate retirement benefits without actuarial or similar reduction because of retirement before some later specified age.
+If the Employer has an Employer’s retirement system, the Normal Retirement Age specified by the Participant must be an age at which the Participant is eligible to retire pursuant to the Employer’s basic pension plan, by virtue of age, length of service, or both, without the consent of the Employer and with the right to receive immediate retirement benefits without actuarial or similar reduction because of retirement before some later specified age.
 In the case of Employees participating in the PERS, the normal retirement age specified by the Participant may be 50 years of age or older.
-If the Employer does not have an Employer’s Retirement System, a Participant may designate a Normal Retirement Age that is on or after the age of 65.
+If the Employer does not have an Employer’s retirement system, a Participant may designate a Normal Retirement Age that is on or after the age of 65.
 In no event shall Normal Retirement Age be later than age 70 ½.

 “Participant”